Adam-Lechnos/IBKR-Dashboard/README.md

 * Remove the password from the `gen_key_pw.py` file

 # Docker Compose Environment Files
-Create the following Docker Compose environment files at the root of the git repo
+Create the following Docker Compose environment files at the root of the git repo.

 * env.list.gdrive
   ```
+  PYTHONUNBUFFERED=1
   folderId=Google_Drive_Folder_ID
   refreshPushSeconds=60
   csvFileName=IBKR_Data
   ```
+  * `PYTHONUNBUFFERED` should be specified as is to enable docker/container output logging.
-  * `refreshPushSeconds` may be set to the desired CSV push interval for data overwrite in Google Drive
+  * `refreshPushSeconds` may be set to the desired CSV push interval for data overwrite in Google Drive.
   * `csvFileName` (optional) the file name of the downloadable CSV.
 When specified must match the value within `env.list.parser` env file.
-Defaults to `IBKR_Data`
+Defaults to `IBKR_Data`.
 * env.list.ibeam
   ```
   IBEAM_ACCOUNT=ibkr_username